Rum is nice to sip or mix into Daiquiri & Grog cocktails. It's Passover friendly, being grain-free. Make a cocktail today, no beach required!

 Nutrition

-Tasting comparison between a Daiquiri and Grog
+Tasting comparison between the Daiquiri and Grog

 I thought I’d like the Brugal and Grog over the Bacardi and Daiquiri (given it’s aged, like scotch), so I was surprised that the Daiquiri won out for me.
 I really enjoyed the clean crispness of the Daiquiri and the clean rum flavor this time.